 Header set X-Robots-Tag "noindex, nofollow"

-And then, have XML sitemaps submitted to Google that contain the URL’s which have those noindex directives, then, Search Console Index Coverage errors are triggered.
+And then, have XML sitemaps submitted to Google Search Console that has those URL’s with noindex directives, then, Search Console Index Coverage errors Submitted URL marked noindex is triggered.

 How Do You Fix Other Index Coverage Issues?